redshift-s/rancheros-docker-media/README.md

 - Create a user on duckdns.org
 - Add fruit-nextcloud as a domain
 - Note down your Duck DNS token
-- Get a domain, in this guide, the example is fruit.org is used
+- Get a domain, in this guide, the example fruit.org is used
 - Point your domain nextcloud.fruit.org to fruit-nextcloud.duckdns.org
 - vi letsencrypt.yml
 - Change the TZ, URL, DUCKDNSTOKEN and EMAIL variables.